 Novant Health is the continuing medical education provider for this activity.
 This live activity has been planned and implemented in accordance with the Essentials Area and policies of the North Carolina Medical Society (NCMS) and the Accreditation Council of Continuing Medical Education (ACCME).
 Novant Health is accredited by the NCMS to provide continuing medical education for the physicians.

-Novant Health designates this live educational activity for a maximum of 19.5 AMA PRA Category 1 Credits™ and ANCC CEUs and takes the responsibility for the content, quality and scientific integrity of this CME activity.
+Novant Health designates this live educational activity for a To Be Determined Amount of AMA PRA Category 1 Credits™ and ANCC CEUs and takes the responsibility for the content, quality and scientific integrity of this CME activity.
 Physicians should only claim credit commensurate with the extent of their participation in this activity.
 Novant Health Corporate Education and Training is an approved provider of continuing nursing education by the North Carolina Nurses Association, an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.

 Novant Health Adheres to NCMS and ACCME Standards regarding industry support of continuing medical education, and disclosure of faculty and commercial support relationship, if any, will be made known prior to or at the activity.